gcallah/Rationalism/CommonCause/common.md

 classical liberal state as a temporary expedient that tolerates Muslims, but her real end must always be the adoption of Sharia law as the only truly just form of governance.
-The classical liberal state is certainly not "neutral" in regards to her ends.
+The classical liberal state is certainly not "neutral" in regards to her ends, as liberal constitutions typically explicitly forbid such a regime.

-As demonstrated, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely squash any non-liberal ends.
+Thus we see that, far from being "neutral among competing ends," the classical liberal state is neutral among competing classical liberal ends, but will quite definitely squash any non-liberal ends.
 And, suddenly, the "classical liberal state" is flushed from